The Abode of the Message: Main Campus

 Meditation Hall on the Main Campus, a replica of a Shaker-style apple barn.

 The Main Campus is a cluster of buildings at the south end of Darrow Road, most of which are the original South Family structures of the Mount Lebanon Shaker Village, demonstrating "preservation through use."
 Many of the buildings are named for spiritual qualities that Sufis value, drawn from the 99 Names of God in Islam.
 Rezak was the South Family's main communal building and now contains the library and community dining room.
 Vakil houses the Abode Programs Office, and served as the Shaker chair-caning shop.
 Mughni is the former Shaker trustees building.
 Fatah (the 1867 Shaker women's workhouse) holds men's and women's dorms.
 Recently renovated, the Shaker Barn was built in 1850 as a horse barn, but now hosts offices and art studios.
-The Meditation Hall was built in 1975 by Abode community members, and is used as a sacred space used for public events.
+Abode community members renovated the Meditation Hall in 1975, and the center uses it as a sacred space for public events.
 Three personal retreat huts are located in the Retreat Hut Field on the hill behind the Meditation Hall, and several retreat huts and cabins are situated beside a stream south of the Shaker Barn.